 You will need a Linux/Unix machine with Perl installed.
 In addition, you will need one or more sequence matching tools.
 BacMet-Scan supports BLAST, BLAST+, BLAT, pBLAT and vmatch.
 When those are installed, you should be able to use BacMet-Scan.

 After installing the required software (see above), Download the BacMet-Scan Perl script and the BacMet database.
 BacMet-Scan expects to find the

-the same directory it is itself located in.
+database directory in the same directory it is itself located in.
 Therefore, we recommend to put the script file and the directory and then place a symbolic link to BacMet-Scan in a directory you are allowed to execute software in, e.g. /home/<username>/bin

 This can be done like this:

 You should then be able to run BacMet-Scan by typing 'BacMet-Scan -h' at the command line.

 The easy answer is no. However, if you are willing to give Cygwin, the Windows version of Perl and the Windows version of BLAST a try, we won't stop you.
 On the other hand, we can't help you much either.
 We recommend finding a Linux/Unix/Mac OS X machine and use it from there, or run Linux in a virtual machine on your Windows computer (e.g. VirtualBox).

 Yes.
 Provided that you have Perl, and one of the sequence matching tools (BLAST, BLAT, vmatch) installed.

 This means that you do not have a working version of BLAST installed (or that BacMet-Scan cannot access it).
 If you use BacMet-Scan with the default